The Little Harlem Hotel of Buffalo, NY: Juxtaposing 1930s History, Music, and Images

 Title: The Little Harlem Hotel of Buffalo, NY: Juxtaposing 1930s History, Music, and Images

 Overview: The Little Harlem Hotel was a landmark in Buffalo, NY.
-It was a safe haven for Black Americans to lodge, based on its listing in the The Negro Motorist Green Book, and a popular venue on the Chitlin Circuit with its cabaret style of entertainment.
+It was a safe haven for Black Americans to lodge, based on its listing in the The Negro Motorist Green Book, and as a popular venue on the "Chitlin' Circuit" with its cabaret style of entertainment.
 The Buffalo and Erie County Public Library has select artifacts available via its Digital Collections.
 However, the availability of images and information about the establishment is limited.
 1930s history, music, and imagery will be used to fill in the gaps and create a more complete picture through juxtaposition.

 Goal: This lesson is intended to familiarize students with the digital collection of Ann Montgomery’s Little Harlem available via the Buffalo and Erie County Public Library as well as sharpen students' information literacy and analytical skills.